Visruat/VSD-HDP/README.md

 ### De-coupling Capacitors

 Memories are often placed close to the input side.
 Memory units serve as pre-placed cells.
 Now connectivity with these units is done through the supply/power lines in the chip.
-The ayre connected with wires.
+They are connected with wires.
 The physical distance between the source and the cell will cause a drop in the voltage.
 In such a scenario, if the voltage reaching the cell is not sufficient to meet the _Noise Margin_ specifications, it would cause an unpredictable output at the cell.
 The solution for it is to use de-coupling capacitors to provide a "backup supply" closer to the unit(zero to minimal voltage drop due to very short distance).

 __How does a de-coupling capacitor work?__ <br>
 lets take an AND gate.
 During switching from 0 to 1 state, if the voltage being supplied to the gate from the Power line drops below the required voltage, the __capacitor Cd__ discharges and supplies power to the AND gate temporarily to ensure correct voltage is being supplied.
 When no switching is taking place the __Cd__ is charged by the Power lines.
 Hence it ensures proper voltage is being supplied to the gate during switching operations. <br>